ashfujiyama/tamadoro/README.md

 * Option to switch betweeen stopwatch and pomodoro

 # Blog Posts
-Please find our project blog post in the BLOGPOST.md file in the root directory/
+Please find our project blog post our landing page here

 # Report Issues
 Please report any problems you may encounter in the issues section of this repository.